Thairo Estrada Preview, Player Props: Giants vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff ranks fourth in the league with a collective 9.4 strikeouts per nine innings.
+- The pitching staff for the Braves has a collective 9.4 K/9, the fourth-best in the league.

-- The Braves have the fifth-ranked team ERA across all MLB pitching staffs (3.84).
+- The Braves have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.

 - Braves pitchers combine to surrender 125 home runs (one per game), the third-fewest in baseball.

-- The right-hander last appeared on Saturday against the New York Mets, when he tossed seven scoreless innings while giving up three hits.
+- The righty's last appearance came on Sunday against the New York Mets, when he tossed 4 2/3 innings, surrendering six earned runs while giving up seven hits.

+- The 29-year-old has an ERA of 5.22, with 5.4 strikeouts per nine innings, in 19 games this season.
+Opponents have a .268 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.